Skip to content

 stateThe value of the state parameter supplied in the request.

-We must parse the URL and save the code parameter to request the access token afterwards:
+We must then parse the URL to retrieve the code parameter:

 _10